loadtest4j/loadtest4j-jmeter/README.md

 ## Generate HTML reports

-The driver provides JMeter's JTL report file as an output.
-A standalone copy of JMeter can generate an HTML report after the test with the following command:
+The driver instructs JMeter to write its JTL report file to `results/loadtest4j-[timestamp]/result.jtl`.

+A standalone copy of JMeter can generate an HTML report from this file with the following command:

 ```bash
 jmeter -g /path/to/result.jtl -o /path/to/html